-Sarah Lambert KC is a highly experienced specialist in complex clinical negligence, inquests, personal injury and costs cases.
+Sarah Lambert KC is a highly experienced specialist in complex clinical negligence, inquests, inquiries, personal injury and costs cases.
 Sarah’s empathetic but firm, and decisive but diplomatic approach makes her an astute advisor as well as a skilful and persuasive advocate.
+She is also often brought in to give unpalatable advice in difficult circumstances.
 With a strong track record of trial and settlement success, recent recovery on behalf of clients is in the tens of £millions.
-She is also often brought in to give unpalatable advice in difficult circumstances.
+Sarah is currently also retained for Modules 2b and 3 of the Covid Inquiry.

 Sarah has in addition wide ranging judicial experience, sitting as a Recorder on the South Eastern Circuit (both in crime and in civil) and as a Deputy Costs Judge of the Senior Courts Costs Office.

 In addition, Sarah accepts direct access instruction for suitable cases including professional discipline, inquests and costs.

 Both as a junior and in silk, Sarah has been consistently recognised by the directories as a leader in her fields.

 “Sarah Lambert has superb advocacy skills, and is incredibly well prepared and tough.”
 “She is detail-orientated and driven to achieve the best outcome.”
 (Chambers & Partners 2023)

 “Sarah adopts a vigorous and very positive approach.
 She has a brain that grasps issues quickly, and she really believes in the case, seeing through the evidence well and tackling the difficult points.”
 (Chambers & Partners 2022)

 “She’s great, absolutely on top of all of the detail but very personable with clients and very aware of what’s going on in the market.”
 “She is excellent – she’s doing cutting-edge work and her approachable and persuasive manner is very impressive.”
 (Chambers & Partners 2022)